Anindita123-code/Milestone3_Data_Centric/README.md

 ## Testing
 As a user selects [Views and Reviews](https://views-and-reviews.herokuapp.com/) he would be directed to the home page of the website.
+Functional Testing has been done Manually, Following are the steps and the expected outcomes of each section of the website.

 ### Home Page Testing